Thaddeus Fairbanks: Career

 After experimenting with designs for a more accurate weighing method, Fairbanks devised a platform scale, which revolutionized the farming and business worlds by making it easy to weigh large containers.
-By placing a full wagon or railroad car on the scale to weigh it when full, unloading it, weighing it empty, and subtracting the difference, The Fairbanks scale enabled accurate weighing of products and payment to the sellers.
+By allowing a wagon or railroad car to be placed on the scale, to be weighed while full and empty, the Fairbanks scale enabled accurate weighing of products and payment to the sellers.
 Fairbanks received a patent on the platform scale, which his brothers advised him to produce and sell.
 In 1834, Fairbanks and his brothers Erastus and Joseph formed E. & T. Fairbanks Company to make and market the Fairbanks platform scale.

 Fairbanks scales were displayed at ten international expositions including London, Paris, Vienna, Philadelphia, Chicago, Buffalo and St. Louis, where they were awarded gold and silver medals for technological advancement.
-He received many foreign awards, including a knighthood and the Imperial Order of Franz Joseph from the Emperor of Austria.
+Thaddeus Fairbanks received many foreign awards, including a knighthood and the Imperial Order of Franz Joseph from the Emperor of Austria.
 He also received a gold medal from the King of Siam, and medals and honors from the Bey of Tunis.